TheresiaOng/ip/docs/README.md

 ## Getting Started

-1. Ensure you have Java-11 or above installed
+1. Ensure you have Java-17 downloaded
 2. Download the latest version of Katsu
 3. Run the jar file using java -jar katsu.jar
 4. Type your commands and press Enter to execute them